wimvanderbauwhede/funny_trees/README.md

 ## Coursework Instructions

-Students need to write code for four functions that operate on the FunnyTree data structure, then submit their code via the internal Moodle site at https://moodle.gla.ac.uk/mod/lti/view.php?id=1921799
+Students need to write code for four functions in FT.hs that operate on the FunnyTree data structure, then submit this code via the internal Moodle site at https://moodle.gla.ac.uk/mod/lti/view.php?id=1921799

 In a second stage, students need to review other students' submissions and compare them for correctness and code quality.
 This peer comparison exercise is a valuable learning activity - exploring how other people approached a problem that you have already tackled yourself.